-Helping children struggling with psychiatric issues, substance abuse or other behavioral health problems can be the most heart-wrenching and confusing time a parent will ever face.
+Helping children or adolescents struggling with psychiatric issues, substance use or other behavioral health problems can be the most heart-wrenching and confusing time a parent will ever face.
 But there is hope.
 At SUN, our experienced and encouraging team will identify your child’s needs and provide effective treatment options to set your family on a path to healing.
-Learn about our Adolescent Treatment Options.

 A Path to Recovery

-As one of the country’s most comprehensive behavioral health organizations, SUN works to make life better and create positive outcomes for families dealing with child mental health issues.
+A staggering 20 percent of youth ages 13-18 live with a mental health condition, and 50 percent of all lifetime cases of mental illness begin by age 14.
+As one of the country’s most comprehensive behavioral health organizations, SUN works to make life better and create positive outcomes for families dealing with child and adolescent mental health issues.
 Our psychiatrists, master’s level therapists and nurses are available 24 hours a day, seven days a week to help uncover complex emotional issues and offer the best care in the least restrictive way possible.

-SUN’s Children Program is designed to support the unique needs of children (ages 6-12) experiencing psychiatric crises and mental health disorders.
+SUN’s Child and Adolescent Programs are designed to support the unique needs of children (ages 6-12) and adolescents (ages 13-17) experiencing psychiatric crises and mental health disorders.
 When your young person is struggling, we encourage parents and loved ones to look out for the following warning signs.